Study in Prague!

 LocationPrague, rich in history, has existed for more than a millennium.
 Old and new features of the city form a unity of styles not seen anywhere else.
 You may see its beauty from the hills around the city, from old bridges and steamer ships on the Vltava River, and even from rowboats.
-With its narrow curved streets, marvelous courtyards and green parks that make up 30% of downtown, Prague is a city for those who love to walk.
-Any evening in Prague may turn into a wonderful experience, from a leisurely stroll to taking in one of the many concerts and marionette shows available.
+With its narrow curved streets, marvelous courtyards and green parks that make up 30% of downtown, Prague is a city for those who love to walk or ride a bike.

 - Spring Semester: Mid January to Early May